itssamuelrowe/binarystars/content/variables-values-and-data-types/declaring-variables.md

 In this example, you *declared* variables named `name` and `age`.
 The variable `name` can hold string values.
 The variable `age` can hold integer values.

-You will learn more about *data types* in the next lecture.
+You will learn more about *data types* in the next section.
 Until then remember that `int` variables can hold integer values.
 In other words, `int` variables can hold whole numbers like `1`, `20000`, and `100`. `String` variables can hold text values such as `"Hello"`, `"Samuel Rowe"`, and `"Shazam"`.